AmenAnthem/speedrun-notes-shadows-over-riva/README.md

 - Enter Riva through southern gate

 ## Riva
+- Go to pirates house, if one doesn't work visit the other
 - Go to Ordo, finish quest
+- Sleep
 - Go to Gorm, confront
-- Go to pirates house, if one doesn't work visit the other
 - Go to marketplace, crime cut scene
 - Sell stuff, buy 50+ whirlweeds
 - Sleep for 4 days, go to marketplace, Tarik cut scene